John-Mark01/BG_ElectroBill/README.md

 ## Usage
 ### Example usage instructions
-1. Clone and install the project (see the "Installation" instructions down below)
+1. Clone and install the project (see the "Installation" instructions down below) - NOTE: This app uses cocoapods.
+You need to install Ruby, Cocoapds, and HomeBrew to clone, view or contribute to the project.
 2. Open the app on your iOS device or simulator.
 3. Navigate to the settings page on the simulator to customize preferences.
     *  General -> Language & Region -> Number Format -> Set to 4th option (1234 567.89)